Some TOEFL Essay Topics

-Presenting an essay in TOEFL is part of the Writing section of the exam.
-For both the test formats, the TOEFL iBT and the TOEFL PBT, you will have to present an essay, though with a little bit of difference.
-In the TOEFL iBT test format, the Writing section consists of two tasks, each of which needs to be responded with an essay.
-You will be allotted a total of 50 minutes in this section to complete the essays.
-The TOEFL PBT test format consists of a separate writing test called as the TWE (Test of Written English).
-The TWE in the TOEFL PBT lasts for a total time of 30 minutes and there exists only one task in this section.
+Presenting an format, the Writing section consists of two tasks, each of which needs to be responded with an essay.
+You will be allotted a total of 50 minutes in this section to complete the essays. essay is part of the Writing section of the exam.
+For both the test formats, you will have to present an essay, though with a little bit of difference.
+Both iBT and PBT format consists of a separate writing test called as the TWE (Test of Written English).
+The TWE lasts for a total time of 30 minutes and there exists only one task in this section.

 What Does TOEFL Writing Section Test?

-As writing is a very important aspect of the English language, your writing skills are tested through the Writing section of TOEFL.
-Further, based upon the TOEFL topics given to you, a multitude of your skills will be put to test apart from just writing an essay.
-Basically, the TOEFL topics might include any subject pertaining to our daily lives.
-In particular, you will not confront TOEFL topics that are either highly technical or related to any subject.
-Often, general issues or issues of public opinions and interest are selected as TOEFL topics for the writing section.
+As writing is a very important aspect of the English language, your writing skills are tested through this section.
+Further, based upon the topics given to you, a multitude of your skills will be put to test apart from just writing an essay.
+Basically, the topics might include any subject pertaining to our daily lives.
+In particular, you will not confront those that are either highly technical or related to any subject.
+Often, general issues or issues of public opinions and interest are selected as topics for this section.

-Through these general TOEFL topics, your skills like framing an essay with respect to following good writing etiquette, organization of your ideas into an essay, your ability to express your opinion in a convincing manner with examples are tested.
+Through these general topics, your skills like framing an essay with respect to following good writing etiquette, organization of your ideas into an essay, your ability to express your opinion in a convincing manner with examples are tested.
 Furthermore, an important aspect that you must consider is time.
 Time is the main constraint.
 You must manage your time so that you write the essay completely and then review it in order to correct any trivial mistakes that you might have made.
-This way, a variety of your skills are tested in the TOEFL writing section.
-Let us now look into some general points that you must remember while writing an essay for TOEFL topics.
+This way, a variety of your skills are tested.
+Let us now look into some general points that you must remember while writing an essay.

 Points to Remember